cah-jack-bennett/ec-ajb-notes/20221201-concurrent-fileload-and-insight-wmt.md

   * Develop workflow and method to run Walmart policy push AND a regular policy push through `ING02` (stage)
   * Continue to run and analyze reordered production process with `PUP` and `GR` jobs
   * Meet and discuss process for interleaving Walmart file ingest with idle time on `PUP_fileload` (notes in `GROWL-3676`)
+* **2022-12-20 updates**
+  * `GROWL-3680` for updating test environment (SQL Server Agent jobs) on `ING01` Stage-PHI
+  * Ongoing baseline testing and timing data collection of `PUP_*` and `GR_*` jobs in Prod and Stage-PHI (`GROWL-3676` and others)
+  * Ongoing efforts to get Walmart test data into the hands of Client Operations and Eligibility Central for realistic performance testing
+*  **2022-12-22 updates**
+  * Continue running test runs of `PUP_*` and `GR_*` jobs on Stage-PHI while monitorong progress of disk (EBS volume) upgrades
+  * Puppers received data from Vandelay but have some concerns about date representations in one of the fields that is not parseable as a date
+  * Harmonize workflow order on Stage-PHI to mirror the same order as we have on Prod
+  * Continue tracking job timings on Prod for comparison between "normal push" and "normal push + Walmart data"